 What helps: Low-glycaemic diet, strength training, inositol supplementation, adequate sleep, reducing refined carbs and sugar.

-Chronic inflammation triggers the adrenal glands and ovaries to produce excess androgens.
-This type is often missed because many women with inflammatory PCOS are not overweight.
+Chronic low-grade inflammation triggers the adrenal glands and ovaries to produce excess androgens (González 2012).
+This driver is often missed because many women with inflammation-dominant PCOS are not overweight.

 Key signs: